Skip to main content

 major

-NEVER combine St. John's Wort with SSRIs.
-Both increase serotonin levels through different mechanisms, creating risk of serotonin syndrome — a potentially fatal condition causing hyperthermia, seizures, muscle rigidity, and cardiovascular collapse.
-Allow a 2-week washout period when switching between SJW and SSRIs.
-This is an absolute contraindication.
+St. John's Wort and SSRIs both raise serotonin via different mechanisms, creating serotonin-syndrome risk — a fatal condition causing hyperthermia, seizures, rigidity, and cardiovascular collapse.
+A 2-week washout is recommended.

 major